MonsterBagels/my-cachyos-setup/README.md

   + If dlss-swapper is not working or causing issues try updating game’s DLSS implementation manually by replacing nvngx_dlss.dll with an up-to-date version and using the dlss-swapper-dll wrapper script instead.

 ### General System Tweaks
-I did a couple of the tweaks listed here including changing the AMD 3D V-Cache Optimizer to Driver in the BIOS and then setting it to cache in the OS but running the grep code didn't seem to do anything so not sure.
-I also disabled split lock mitigate.
+~~I did a couple of the tweaks listed here including changing the AMD 3D V-Cache Optimizer to Driver in the BIOS and then setting it to cache in the OS but running the grep code didn't seem to do anything so not sure.
+I also disabled split lock mitigate.~~ I just disabled split lock mitigate.

 ### Sched-ext Tutorial
 ~~I stuck with scx_bpfland and since I'm mostly gaming  I set the profile to Gaming~~ Reverted profile back to auto.